aux-exchange/aux-exchange/aptos/api/aux-ts/src/indexer/README.md

 }
 ```

-- Copy output of this into Variables panel: `APTOS_PROFILE=localnet yarn metadata`
+- Copy output of this into Variables panel: `APTOS_PROFILE=local yarn metadata`

 ## Other commands